jenniferk2019/Group-Project-1/README.md

 # Project1
-Group project for Matt, Josh and Jenn
+Group project for Jenn, Josh and Matt

 Welcome to the Cook/Book!